 Admittedly, this can and should get much more complicated as you start to dig into your metrics more.
 You’ll want to measure your expansion MRR (upgrades), customer churn, downgrades, new, etc. all in one graph like the one below:

 Yet, the larger point here is that MRR, especially on the top-level is purely your actual subscription value and your number of customers.
 Keep in mind that all of this commentary is referring to months that have already happened.
 When you’re cooking with gas you’ll want an update day by day tracking your MRR, which becomes more of an issue when you’re caring about the MRR breakdown (churn, upgrades, downgrades, new, existing).
 We’ll save that commentary for another post.

 Why should you calculate and optimize MRR?

-Calculating MRR will help you understand the health of your company, set goals for the future, and determine how you'll reach those goals.
+If your business follows a recurring revenue model of profitability, then calculating MRR (along with similar metrics like annual recurring revenue, or ARR) will help you understand the health of your company, set goals for the future, and determine how you'll reach those goals.
 Understanding MRR is important because it gives you insights into:

 Post Product-Market Fit Compass Metric

 After finding the initial product-market fit through user testing and activity, you can measure MRR as themain compass metric to track growthwithin a SaaS organization.
 This is because MRR is the purest measure of your revenue in a SaaS business, indicating how your revenue building or waning over time.

 Building a better product will help you retain customers, which will prevent MRR loss.
 Every month your team should be incentivised by MRR to develop features and experiences to preventMRR Churn.

 Your sales team can improve MRR by making deals with more qualified leads and emphasizing the quality of leads over quantity.
 Your sales and marketing teams typically will primarily be focused on net new MRR.